Education & Positions at the Optimisation Group

 We teach the following courses:

-The first two courses can be taken in any sequence.
-If you want to take only one of them, then note that 1DL451 is an overview course on combinatorial optimisation, where you will learn to use problem solvers of five technologies, whereas 1DL441 is an algorithms course, where you will learn the details behind solvers of one technology; in both courses, the input to the solvers will be a model describing the what (but not the how) of a combinatorial optimisation problem, and optionally some high-level hints on how to solve it.
+Course 1DL451 is an overview on combinatorial optimisation, where you will learn to use problem solvers of five technologies, without knowing in detail how they work.
+Course 1DL441 has 1DL451 as the first half and is an algorithms course in the second half, where you will also learn the details behind solvers of one technology, namely constraint programming (CP).
+In both courses, the input to the solvers will be a model describing the what (but not the how) of a combinatorial optimisation problem, and optionally some high-level hints on how to solve it.

 The course in optimisation (1TD184) addresses optimisation with continuous variables.
 The course consists in basic theories, optimality conditions, and methods for unconstrained optimisation, constrained nonlinear optimisation, and linear programming.
 This course can be taken independently of the first two courses.